Thursday, December 1, 2011

 Oil was then discovered in 1938, and in a few years the economic conditions of Kuwait improved consistently.
 In 1961, Kuwait had a population of 320,000 people, of whom 50 percent were nationals with one of the world's highest per capita income.
 Kuwaiti people received free healthcare, education, and many other additional services.
 After the discovery of oil, the risk connected with oil explorations abased, and it emerged that a good portion of the Gulf area was very profitable in relation to oil exploitation.
 Then, in the 1950s, Middle East countries started to ask for improved stakes in the oil business.
 For example, in Kuwait state participation was required when releasing small concessions to Aminoil in 1948 and to the Arabian Oil Company (A.O.C.) in 1959.

 However, the real turning point was in 1951 when K.O.C. modified its concession with the state of Kuwait on the basis of a 50/50 agreement, which meant that from then on Kuwait would get half of the profits.
 In addition to this, K.O.C. prolonged the duration of its concession by 17 years.
 Worldwide, the relations between owners of energy resources (such as oil and gas) and international oil companies (I.O.C.s) were changing.
-In those years, Venezuela moved away from a concession regime to profit sharing agreements (P.S.A.s).
+In those years, Venezuela moved away from a concession regime to profit sharing agreements.
 Nationalization winds were blowing on the concession regime still applied in the energy sector.

 From the 1960s, it emerged a confrontation between the emir and the government on one side and the National Assembly/Parliament—composed mainly by members of the most relevant merchant families and the tribal leaders—on the other side.
 This confrontation is still alive today.
 In fact, the National Assembly/Parliament has always been a powerful institution, and it has fundamental value in order to address all major political, economic, and social transformations in Kuwait.
 Accepting the nationalization doctrine, the Parliament espoused the nationalization process of Kuwaiti commodities: oil and gas.